Kaitei Daisensou (Japan) + In the Hunt (US) - US Title Screen + Arcade Soundtrack

 - Arcade Soundtrack -

-This replaces the original arranged Saturn soundtrack, with the arcade soundtrack, by replacing all the CD audio tracks with CD audio taken directly from the IBM PC Compatible version of the game (v1 used audio from the US PlayStation version of the game).
+This replaces the original arranged Saturn soundtrack, with the arcade soundtrack, by replacing all the CD audio tracks with audio taken from the Japanese PSX version of the game (v1 used audio from the US PlayStation version of the game).

 Tested all the way through, working perfectly in Beetle Saturn core.
 (Only the Japanese version though, I could only get to level 4 without "Free Play".)